Hook turn: Benefits

 There have been limited proposals for hook turns to be implemented as a more widespread replacement for conventional intersection turns.
 Computer modelling has indicated that hook turns have the potential to significantly reduce delays and congestion in most situations, especially where overall traffic flow is high.

-On average, a tram will save 11-16 seconds when going through an intersection that uses hook turns.
+On average, a tram will save 11 to 16 seconds when going through an intersection that uses hook turns.

 Limitations

-Two-stage turns are often considered less preferable for cyclist safety than protected junctions, as there is more cyclist-pedestrian conflict.
+Two-stage turns are often considered less preferable for cyclist safety than protected junctions, as there is more cyclist–pedestrian conflict.